P8yDay/Route-66/README.md

 # Route-66

 ## Get Your Kicks!
 Grease your tires!
-Fasten your seatbelts!
-And join us on this iconic roadtrip filled with *classic challenges* that will keep you entertained for days...or 2451 miles to be exact!
+Fasten your seatbelt!
+And kickstart this iconic roadtrip filled with *classic coding challenges* that will keep you entertained for days...or 2453 miles to be exact!

 ## Table of Contents
 1. [Getting Started](https://github.com/bonechurch/Route-66#getting-started)